mbarlund/quickbooks/README.md

 The qb_ledger_accruals table was used to reconcile exports from the application that made it into QuickBooks and allow the accrual batches to be exported again at a later time if needed.

 ## Set DOCNUM Format
-This packaged incremented a specific number format used for the Entry No. You can set it here:
+This package incremented a specific number format used for the Entry No. You can set it here:
 ```php
 LedgerAccrual::DOC_NUM_FORMAT
 ```

 ## Standarize Memo Format
-This packaged uses a set format for the memo filled in by sprintf().
+This package uses a set format for the memo filled in by sprintf().
 You can set it here:
 ```php
 LedgerAccrual::MEMO_FORMAT
 ```